 – The limited size of the blocks: The number of transactions that can be added in each block is limited, which involves important limitations to the speed of adding transactions to the blockchain.

-– A cost per transactions which can be high: Minors only participate in the process of mining because they hope to get the reward (coinbase and fees) allocated to minors who have added a block to the blockchain.
+– A cost per transactions which can be high: Miners only participate in the process of mining because they hope to get the reward (coinbase and fees) allocated to minors who have added a block to the blockchain.
 For them it is a business, this reward will finance the costs they have incurred in the process of mining (electricity, computer equipment, internet connection).
 Tokens that are distributed to them are directly issued by the Protocol, but the fees are supported by the users.
 In the case of the bitcoin, for example, minors receive 12.5 bitcoins for each block added, to which are added fees paid by the users to add their transactions to the blocks.
 These fees are variable and the higher the demand to add transactions, the higher the fees.

 – The transactions added to the blockchain are public: the whole world (Member of the network as non-members) can access transactions that are added to the blockchain.
-The information of the transactions is made public for that minors who do not know the other members, to check the conformity (for example that the person who has created a transaction holds enough bitcoins).
+The information of the transactions is made public for the miners who do not know the other members, to check the conformity (for example that the person who has created a transaction holds enough bitcoins).
 These transactions are obviously not nominative, only your public key appears, but if someone knows your public key, he will be able to find all the transactions that you have created.

 A consortium is a network in which the members that can participate to the consensus mechanism are pre-selected.
 This type of blockchain is generally regarded as partially decentralized to the extent that the identity of the minors is known and that it is possible to make public or not the transactions added to the blockchain.